Brooks Glycerin 13 review

 These adaptations happen every time your foot touches the ground.
 The Glycerin has a lighter and overall softer version of the DNA Midsole for an even more plush ride.

 This technology gives the perfect soft ride on slow jogs and a snappier feel on tempo runs.
-It is, of course, not universal, so a racing shoe will still trump the Glycerine during a race, but for a one shoe kind of runner, this adaptive ride is a great choice.
+It is, of course, not universal, so a racing shoe will still trump the Glycerin during a race, but for a one-shoe kind of runner, this adaptive ride is a great choice.

 The Glycerin has grooves in the outsole to improve flexibility.
 The midsole material itself is also flexible.
 With these factors, the shoe is moderately flexible to improve comfort and not restrict the foot’s natural movement, despite the thick cushioning.